Relish the charm and stunning scenery of the Peak District

 In 1951 the First National Park was declared, the Peak District.

-The areas within the peak district are generally referred to as three seperate sections, although you can easily travel between them without even noticing.
+The areas within the Peak District are generally referred to as three seperate sections.
+You can easily travel between them without even noticing.
 Each one holds a different beauty and charm.

 The Dark Peak